Liu Yonghao: Career

-He helped established the China Minsheng Bank, and in 2011 he owned 7 per cent of that bank's shares.
+He helped established the China Minsheng Bank, and in 2011 he owned 7 per cent of that bank's shares.Liu Yonghao is also one of the major shareholders of Huaxia Medical, a management institution of Putian hospitals.

+On January 12, 1996, China Minsheng Bank (Shanghai Stock Exchange: 600016) was officially listed in Beijing, with Shuping as the chairman and Liu Yonghao as the vice chairman.
+In 1999, Liu Yonghao became the largest shareholder of Minsheng Bank.

 In 2011, Liu was vice-chairman of China Minsheng Bank and chairman of the New Hope Group.
 That year, the 2010 Forbes list of the 400 Chinese ranked him at Number 21, with his wealth estimated at $3 billion.

 In the same year, he told the Financial Times that he was focused on creating agricultural co-operatives to help peasant farmers industrialize their plots, and his company had set up 100 of them, and also set up underwriting companies to help peasant farmers get loans.

 In 2012, Fortune chose him as one of their 15 business people who had changed China.

 In 2013, his daughter Liu Chang succeeded him as chairman of New Hope Liuhe, one of China's largest agribusiness firms.

 He is a member of the Sino-Australia 100-Year Agricultural and Food Safety Partnership (ASA 100).

 In 2021, Forbes estimated his net worth to be $12.1 billion.